Serial Port Monitor (Sniffer)

 /DTR

-), serial setting adjustments (baud/data/stop/parity), and so on — you get the idea.
+), serial setting adjustments (baud/data/stop/parity), and so on.

 IO Ninja records everything in a single continuous log sheet interleaving data bytes and informational messages — you have a clear and easy-to-follow timeline of events.